AI chatbots for real estate agents: what works in 2025–2026

 Typical setup for a solo realtor

-A basic AI stack for a solo Vancouver realtor costs $800–$2,000 to set up and $150–$300/month to run, depending on the tools.
+A basic AI stack for a solo realtor costs $800–$2,000 to set up and $150–$300/month to run, depending on the tools.
 A good local AI practitioner can build this in a few days and train the system on your listings and FAQs.

 For a small brokerage, expect $3,000–$6,000 for a more comprehensive system with CRM integration, multilingual support, and custom training.